 Premature Menopause

-“Primary ovarian insufficiency is sometimes confused with premature menopause, but these conditions aren’t the same.
-Women with primary ovarian insufficiency can have irregular or occasional periods for years and might even get pregnant.
-But women with premature menopause stop having periods and can’t become pregnant”.2
+“Sometimes, primary ovarian insufficiency is confused with premature menopause.
+But they aren’t the same.
+People with primary ovarian insufficiency can have irregular or occasional periods for years.
+They might even get pregnant.
+But people with premature menopause stop having periods and can’t become pregnant”.3

 POI Common or Not